-The iPhone 12 lineup is expected to draw on iPhones past in one significant way — reportedly, Apple is going back to the squared off edges last seen on the iPhone 5, ditching the rounded edges of more recent models.
-Otherwise, expect a phone that looks a lot like the what you got with the iPhone 11, right down to the notch that dips into the top part of the display.
+The iPhone 12 lineup draws on iPhones past in one significant way — Apple returned to the squared off edges last seen on the iPhone 5, ditching the rounded edges of more recent models.
+Otherwise, the new phones look a lot like the what you got with the iPhone 11, right down to the notch that dips into the top part of the display.
 (Hey, on the bright side — no thick iPhone SE-style bezels.)

-The big difference between the iPhone SE and the iPhone 12 will come down to screen sizes, though if you're a fan of small phones, that may work in the SE's favor.
+The big difference between the iPhone SE and the iPhone 12 comes down to screen sizes, though if you're a fan of small phones, that seemingly works in the SE's favor.
 The iPhone SE sports a 4.7-inch screen in a very compact design.
-The iPhone 12, in contrast, is going to come in a range of sizes, from a 5.4-inch iPhone 12 all the way up to a 6.7-inch iPhone 12 Pro Max.
+The iPhone 12, in contrast, is going to come in a range of sizes, from a 5.4-inch iPhone 12 mini all the way up to a 6.7-inch iPhone 12 Pro Max.

 iPhone 12 vs. iPhone SE: Cameras

-Camera differences between the current iPhone SE and future iPhone 12 models break down into a story of rear lenses.
+Camera differences between the iPhone SE and iPhone 12 models break down into a story of rear lenses.
 The iPhone SE has just one of them.
 The iPhone 12 and 12 mini feature two cameras, while the iPhone 12 Pro and Pro Max add more optics in the form of a telephoto lens and LiDAR sensor.

-The iPhone SE settles for a single 12MP camera on its back, and while that certainly limits its flexibility when it comes to zooming in and pulling back to capture different details, all is not lost.
+The iPhone SE keeps it simple with a single 12MP camera on its back, and while that certainly limits its flexibility when it comes to zooming in and pulling back to capture different details, all is not lost.
 Because the iPhone SE features the same A13 Bionic processor as the iPhone 11 lineup, it benefits from a neural processor on that chipset.
 That enables the iPhone SE to take portrait shots and bring out highlights in faces using Smart HDR.

-There is one area where the iPhone SE lags Apple's current iPhones and will most assuredly fall behind the iPhone 12 lineup.
+There is one area where the iPhone SE lags Apple's current iPhones.
 There's no support for Night mode on the iPhone SE, so look elsewhere if you want a phone that can take crisp photos when the lights are low.

 iPhone 12 vs. iPhone SE: Performance